-Please, note that there may be times when you will need to stay later than the scheduled class times because of orientation to class, orientation to clinical facility, HESI testing, simulation, etc..
-The instructors will let you know in plenty of time, so you will have time to arrange for child care or other obligations.
+Please, note that there may be times when you will need to stay later than the scheduled class times because of course orientations, clinical facility orientations, HESI examinations, and simulation experiences.
+The instructors will make you aware of these dates in advance so you are able to arrange for child care or other obligations.

 Is there a mandatory orientation for the nursing program?

 Yes.
-In June, all students who are accepted will go to the Altus campus to sign their acceptance agreement.
-Also, in August there will be a one day BOOT CAMP that will serve as orientation to the nursing program, the campus departments, and the course management system (MOODLE).
+In June, all students who are accepted will meet on the Altus campus to sign their acceptance agreements.
+In addition, in August there will be a one day BOOT CAMP that will serve as a team building day for the nursing students and their faculty.

 Is there financial aid available?

 Yes.
-You can contact the Financial Aid Office for information.
+Please contact the Financial Aid Office for additional information.
 They will be able to start you on the process to finding grants, loans, and scholarships that are available.
-In addition, the NursingScholarship.us website provides Scholarship and Financial Aid Resoucers to students who are preparing for a career in nursing.

 What is the estimated overall cost of the WOSC nursing program?